-5Under certain exceptional conditions, where the climate keeps the outdoor water temperature below safe levels yearround, or where there are no suitably safe and accessible places (outdoors or indoors) within a reasonable traveling distance to swim at any time during the year, the council Scout executive and advancement committee may, on an individual Scout basis, authorize an alternative for requirements 6a and 6e.
+&lt;sup>5Under certain exceptional conditions, where the climate keeps the outdoor water temperature below safe levels yearround, or where there are no suitably safe and accessible places (outdoors or indoors) within a reasonable traveling distance to swim at any time during the year, the council Scout executive and advancement committee may, on an individual Scout basis, authorize an alternative for requirements 6a and 6e.
 The local council may establish appropriate procedures for submitting and processing these types of requests.
-All the other requirements, none of which pecessitate entry in the water or entry in a watercraft on the water, must be completed as written.
+All the other requirements, none of which necessitate entry in the water or entry in a watercraft on the water, must be completed as written.

-4See the Swimming merit badge requirements for details about the BSA swimmer test.
+&lt;sup>4See the Swimming merit badge requirements for details about the BSA swimmer test.

-- 7d.
-Tell what utility services exist in your home or meeting place.
-Describe potential hazards associated with these utilities and tell how to respond in emergency situations. - 7e.
-Develop an emergency action plan for your home that includes what to do in case of fire, storm, power outage, and water outage. - 7f.
+- 7f.
 Explain how to obtain potable water in an emergency. - 8a.
 After completing Second Class requirement 7a, be physically active at least 30 minutes each day for five days a week for four weeks.
 Keep track of your activities. - 8b.
 Share your challenges and successes in completing First Class requirement 8a.
 Set a goal for continuing to include physical activity as part of your daily life. - 9a.
 Visit and discuss with a selected individual approved by your leader (for example, an elected official, judge, attorney, civil servant, principal, or teacher) the constitutional rights and obligations of a U.S. citizen. - 9b.
 Investigate an environmental issue affecting your community.
 Share what you learned about that issue with your patrol or troop.
 Tell what, if anything, could be done by you or your community to address the concern. - 9c.
 On a Scouting or family outing, take note of the trash and garbage you produce.
 Before your next similar outing, decide how you can reduce, recycle, or repurpose what you take on that outing, and then put those plans into action.
 Compare your results. - 9d.
 Participate in three hours of service through one or more service projects approved by your Scoutmaster.
 The project(s) must not be the same service project(s) used for Tenderfoot requirement 7b and Second Class requirement 8e.
 Explain how your service to others relates to the Scout Law. - 10.
 Tell someone who is eligible to join Scouts BSA, or an inactive Scout, about your Scouting activities.
 Invite this person to an outing, activity, service project, or meeting.
 Provide information on how to join, or encourage the inactive Scout to become active.
 Share your efforts with your Scoutmaster or other adult leader. - 11.
 Demonstrate Scout spirit by living the Scout Oath and Scout Law.
 Tell how you have done your duty to God and how you have lived four different points of the Scout Law (different from those points used for previous ranks) in your everyday life. - 12.
 While working toward the First Class rank, and after completing Second Class requirement 11, participate in a Scoutmaster conference. - 13.
 Successfully complete your board of review for the First Class rank.